kubernetes/website/content/en/docs/concepts/services-networking/service.md

-For example, if you have a Service called `"my-service"` in a Kubernetes Namespace `"my-ns"`, the control plane and the DNS Service acting together creates a DNS record for `"my-service.my-ns"`.
+For example, if you have a Service called `"my-service"` in a Kubernetes Namespace `"my-ns"`, the control plane and the DNS Service acting together create a DNS record for `"my-service.my-ns"`.
 Pods in the `"my-ns"` Namespace should be able to find it by simply doing a name lookup for `my-service` (`"my-service.my-ns"` would also work).